SGLT-2 Inhibitors Overview

 • Evaluate tissue-specific versus systemic effects

-Molecular Size: SGLT-2 inhibitors are small molecules (400-450 Da) that can be synthesised chemically, whilst Retatrutide is a large peptide (4,951 Da) requiring biological production methods.
+Molecular size represents the most fundamental difference between these approaches.
+SGLT-2 inhibitors are small molecules (400-450 Da) that can be synthesised chemically, whilst Retatrutide is a large peptide (4,951 Da) requiring biological production methods.
 This affects stability, storage, and experimental handling protocols.
+SGLT-2 inhibitors offer greater stability and simpler handling requirements, whilst Retatrutide requires more sophisticated storage and handling protocols to maintain biological activity.

-Target Localisation: SGLT-2 inhibitors specifically target kidney transporters, creating a localised effect on glucose handling.
+Target localisation differs significantly between these approaches.
+SGLT-2 inhibitors specifically target kidney transporters, creating a localised effect on glucose handling.
 Retatrutide’s receptors are distributed across multiple organ systems, producing broader metabolic effects.
+This difference affects experimental design, as SGLT-2 inhibitor studies focus on renal function and glucose transport, whilst Retatrutide research encompasses broader metabolic parameters including insulin dynamics, energy expenditure, and multi-organ coordination.

 Quality Standards and Verification